SharePoint/sp-dev-docs/docs/general-development/customizing-ranking-models-to-improve-relevance-in-sharepoint.md

 ```

-If you install the SharePoint Server 2013 cumulative update of August 2013, you can use the following procedure to retrieve the search ranking model with two linear stages to use as a template for your custom ranking model.
+If you install the SharePoint cumulative update of August 2013, you can use the following procedure to retrieve the search ranking model with two linear stages to use as a template for your custom ranking model.